 Especially for a first-time attendee, the National Farm Machinery Show can be a bit overwhelming.
-Held each February in Louisville, Kentucky, the event eats up 1.2 million square feet of space across its three main exhibition halls — it’s certainly a lot of ground to cover in just a few days.
-And most of all, you want to see all the best stuff, right?
-New tractors, implement advancements, drone technology, tires, cattle chutes, grain bins, moisture sensors, solar panels — the NFMS has 900 booths of innovations that are a lot of fun to explore.
+Held each February in Louisville, the event eats up 1.2 million square feet of space across its three main exhibition halls at the Kentucky Exposition Center — it’s certainly a lot of ground to cover in just a few days.
+And most of all, you want to see the best stuff, right?
+New tractors, implement advancements, drone technology, tires, cattle chutes, grain bins, moisture sensors, solar panels — the NFMS typically ushers in 900 booths of innovations that are a lot of fun to explore.
 And a nine-hour day can fly by quickly.

 I’ve been at the National Farm Machinery Show for the past several years and have found a routine for seeing it all.
 I prefer to do an initial walk-through when I arrive, getting a sense of who has items that I haven’t seen before.
 The major manufacturers, such as John Deere, Kubota, Mahindra, and Kinze have footprints that are reliably in the same place and in the same wing every year.
 You can usually catch a glimpse of their prominent signage from across the room.
 Companies with smaller booths, however, are situated into neat and even rows usually in the center of the room.
 It’s here that you’ll likely stumble across brands that you’ve never heard of before.
 I keep a particularly open mind during this part of the walk, because this is where I often come across something that I’ve never even considered before and is of surprising value to farmers and ranchers (like this example or this one).